 Mining operations in Australia produce much less of the silver mineral than Peru and Poland, but the country’s reserves of the metal are nevertheless high.
-The nation put out only 1,400 MT of silver in 2019, but its holdings stand at 90,000 MT.
+The nation put out only 1,300 MT of silver in 2020, and its holdings stand at 88,000 MT.

 Silver mining goes all the way back to the early 1900s in Australia.
 BHP began as a silver producer there in the 1920s, and today South32 (ASX:S32,OTC Pink:SHTLF), an offshoot of BHP, operates the Cannington mine in the same region.
 The mine produces the most silver ounces for the country.